-There are a total of eight (8) ponds on the subject property, five of which are located within the Bruce Creek floodplain (Ponds C to F, and Pond A).
+There are a total of eight (8) ponds on the subject property, five of which are located within the Bruce Creek floodplain (PondA and Ponds C to F).
 The remaining ponds are located in the northeast corner of the property (Pond H - existing SWM Pond), one near the clubhouse (Pond B) and a smaller pond within the golf course (Pond G).

-Several surface drainage features were identified through aerial photo interpretation and were investigated as part of the field program (Figure 2).
-All of these features are highly altered as a result of historic agricultural land use practices, and the current golf course land use.
-A description of their current form is provided in this section.
-A photographic record of conditions observed at the time of survey is provided in Appendix B.
+Several locations where surface drainage may occur were also identified through aerial photo interpretation, and were subsequently investigated as part of the fluvial geomorphology field program (Figure 2).
+All of these features are highly altered as a result of historic agricultural land use practices and the current golf course land use.
+A general description of their current form is provided in this section.
+A photographic record of conditions observed at the time of survey is provided in Appendix